corydm92/lerna-test/README.md

 # lerna-test

-Monorepo using Lerna (independent) to handle managing our mutli package repository, and Microbundle to handle bundling each module.
+Monorepo using Lerna (independent) to handle managing our mutli package repository, and Microbundle to handle building each module.
 Our development environment is driven by Storybook.

 The first half of this project was using this video, a great reference for starting: https://www.youtube.com/watch?v=pU87ufl2lDc&ab_channel=chantastic